rutar-academic/rutar.org/content/writing/previewing-a-development-branch-on-cloudflare-pages.md

 {{ cli(command="zola build") }}
 whereas you might build the development branch with
 {{ cli(command="zola build --drafts") }}
-Moreover, when using Zola, the site url is automatically set based on the key `base_url` in your `config.toml`.
+Moreover, when using Zola, the site URL is automatically set based on the key `base_url` in your `config.toml`.
 This works for the main branch, but our development branch has a different URL, which will cause non-relative internal links to be broken.

 Conveniently, Cloudflare Pages defines an environment variable `$CF_PAGES_BRANCH`, which is the name of the branch currently being built.